GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ## `mode = cyberPhys` ##

 The tool's flow is as follows:
-- `fett.py` loads the configuration and calls `startCyberPhys` which:
+- `besspin.py` loads the configuration and calls `startCyberPhys` which:
-    - For each target, it starts a `startFett` thread that:
+    - For each target, it starts a `startBesspin` thread that:
         - Calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
-        - Calls `launchFett` which:
+        - Calls `launchBesspin` which:
             - Boots the OS on the target.
             - Calls `runCyberPhys` which sets up and starts all the needed application, e.g. infotainment server.
-    - Waits for all `startFett` threads to finish.
+    - Waits for all `startBesspin` threads to finish.
     - If the interactive shell is enabled, the tool will go to the interactive mode.
 See [below](#interactive-shell).
     - Waits for all threads to finish.
-- When `startCyberPhys` returns, `fett.py` calls `endCyberPhys` which:
+- When `startCyberPhys` returns, `besspin.py` calls `endCyberPhys` which:
     - Runs a thread per target to end TTY piping if it was being piped.
 And waits for them to finish.
-    - Runs an `endFett` thread per target which shuts down the OS and tears down any relevant process.
+    - Runs an `endBesspin` thread per target which shuts down the OS and tears down any relevant process.
 And waits for all of them to finish.
 - When `endCyberPhys` returns, the tool exits.

 ### Interactive Shell ###